-For example, CHT-based IPN based on the simultaneous cross-linking of CHT and gelatin by the natural cross-linker genipin were proposed (Scheme 8) [174].
-Genipin, a compound extracted from the Gardenia jasminoides, reacts in a complex multistep sequence with the primary amines of CHT and amino acid sidechains in gelatin, affording different adducts (Scheme 8).
+For example, CHT-based IPN based on the simultaneous cross-linking of CHT and gelatin by the natural cross-linker genipin have been proposed (Scheme 8) [165].
+Genipin, a compound extracted from the Gardenia jasminoides, reacts in a complex multistep sequence with the primary amines of CHT and amino acid side chains in gelatin, affording different adducts (Scheme 8).
 The resulting hydrogel possesses pH-responsiveness, useful for controlled drug release in biomedical applications.